Maine Audubon's Loon Autopsy Report

 There is a wealth of information on this website especially on the “Homeowners” page found in the education section of the website.
 There you can find among other things guides to dealing with stormwater runoff, septic systems and well water safety as well as camp road maintenance, best conservation practices, shoreland zoning regulations, improving plant buffers in the shoreline zone and use of phosphorus free fertilizers.

-In light of a recent increase in power boating activity on the pond, Association President Richard Hunt takes a moment to remind Clemons Pond residents and vistors of the long history of respect for each other, safety on the pond, and our common focus on protection of the shoreline.
+The Clemons Pond Association would like to remind Clemons Pond residents and visitors of the long history of respect for each other, safety on the pond, and our common focus on protection of the shoreline.

-Click HERE to read his note and view a map of the pond showing the 200-foot setback comprising what the State of Maine defines as the "Water Safety Zone."
+Click HERE for additional information and to view a map of the pond showing the 200-foot setback comprising what the State of Maine defines as the "Water Safety Zone."

-For additional information, here is a link to the Maine State Boating Rules and Laws
+For additional information, here is a link to The Boater's Guide to Maine Boating Laws and Responsibilities.